Azure/azure-powershell/src/ResourceManager/Tags/Commands.Tags/help/Remove-AzTag.md

 ### -Name
 Specifies the name of the tag to be deleted.
-By default, **Remove-AzureRmTag** removes the specified tag and all of its values.
+By default, **Remove-AzTag** removes the specified tag and all of its values.
 To delete selected values, but not delete the tag, use the *Value* parameter.

 ```yaml